Skip to main content

 • Particle release from abrasion: Triggered by dragging over rough welds, fasteners, floor chips, or sharp edges.
 Prevent by inspecting routes, avoiding snag points, and replacing covers immediately if damaged.

-• Loss of surface contact (skip zones): Caused by missing/incorrect pad placement or a compressed pad that no longer conforms.
+• Loss of surface contact: Caused by missing/incorrect pad placement or a compressed pad that no longer conforms.
 Prevent with pad checks and replacement when compression set is visible.

 • Sterility breach: Inner bag opened outside the permitted area, bag placed on a non-clean surface, or partial-bag storage without controls.
 Prevent with defined transfer SOPs and one-bag-per-use discipline when required.